The Blogger's Blueprint

 That was the foundation.
 This post is an attempt at mapping out what comes next.
 I'm publishing it for two reasons.

-First, accountability — a list in public is harder to ignore than a list in a notes app.
+First, accountability: A list in public is harder to ignore than a list in a notes app.

 Second, this post itself is going to be a small experiment.
 I'm going to update it as I tick items off, which means by the time you're reading this, some of these may already be done.